Why choose Switzerland?

 Where can I go?

-The majority of posts is offered in a variety of German-speaking cantons (regions), with various posts in rural areas.
-These may include Appenzell-Ausserrhoden, Basel-Stadt, Obwalden, St. Gallen, Solothurn, Schwyz, Zug and Zurich.
+Most posts are in German-speaking cantons (regions), with various posts in rural areas.
+These may include Appenzell-Ausserrhoden, Basel-Stadt, Luzern, Obwalden, St. Gallen, Solothurn, Schwyz, Zug and Zürich.

 Placements in larger towns (such as Basel and Zürich) cannot be guaranteed.